KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when binding to a member results in more than one member matching the binding criteria.
 This class cannot be inherited.

-    [System.Reflection.AmbiguousMatchException]::New("binding to a member results in more than one member matching the binding criteria.
+    throw [System.Reflection.AmbiguousMatchException]::New("binding to a member results in more than one member matching the binding criteria.
 This class cannot be inherited.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Reflection.AmbiguousMatchException.aspx)